amurdock/technical-exercise/README.md

 * Use all your tools (git etc.) appropriately.
 * Feel free to google if you need additional information.
 * Install [npm](https://www.npmjs.com/) dependencies if needed.
-* If you're unsure about anything during the exercise then please ask as many questions as you need.
+* If you're unsure about anything during the exercise then please ask for clarification.

 ```
 As a Dunelm customer